From factual news content and interviews to image-led stories and videos, discover News, Views and Stories.

 A hidden gem.
 Leeds’ oldest working theatre and the Guinness World Record holder for the nation’s longest running music hall.
 Not bad for a once smoke-filled room above a pub, where the working class of Leeds would drink and be merry, shout vulgarities at performers and sing-along to pithy ditties.

-Established in 1865, The Varieties is a living, breathing homage to the music hall era.
-You can feel it, touch it, smell it.
+Established in 1865, City Varieties Music Hall is a living, breathing tribute to the music hall era.

-If you stop, take a breath and listen, she’ll tell you the story of the stars who have performed on her stage, from Houdini to Russell Crowe; the prince who hid in her balcony to secretly court a music hall queen; the baby that was born during pantomime and gifted free admission for life; the schoolchildren who would fire pea-shooters at the striptease acts; the renditions of Down at the Old Bull and Bush to close BBC TV’s The Good Old Days; the funny man from Liverpool with his tickling stick; and the army of volunteers who have welcomed the people of Leeds through her front doors for over 155 years.
+Take a moment and imagine the extraordinary characters who have graced its stage: from Houdini and Russell Crowe to the prince who reportedly hid in the balcony to court a music hall star.
+There are tales of a baby born during pantomime and rewarded with free admission for life, mischievous schoolchildren firing pea shooters at striptease acts, rousing renditions of Down at the Old Bull and Bush for BBC TV’s The Good Old Days, and generations of volunteers who have welcomed audiences through its doors for more than 160 years.

 A brief history of City Varieties Music Hall